andrefetch/Gemi/README.md

 (Replace `your_key_here` with the key you copied from Google AI Studio.)

-That's it — you're ready to go! 🎉

 ## Using Gemi

 The easiest way to start is the chat interface: